Who Should Apply

 Notification of financial aid decisions will be sent a few weeks after the entire class has been accepted.
 Because the fees are nonrefundable, we highly suggest you wait to pay the $1,000 enrollment fee if you are awaiting a decision on financial aid.

 Because of the short length of the course, and because the course does not offer a degree or a certificate, federally funded grants and student loans (e.g., those offered by Sallie Mae) are not available to CPC students.
 If you require financial assistance, we suggest you explore direct‐to‐consumer private loans in addition to applying for the course’s modest financial aid fund.

-The Columbia Publishing Course gratefully acknowledges scholarship assistance from Chronicle Books; Simon & Schuster, through the Carolyn Kroll Reidy Scholarship; Ecco, Dan Halpern, and Cynthia D'Aprix Sweeney, through the Cynthia D'Aprix Sweeney Family Scholarship Fund; and the Women's Media Group.
+The Columbia Publishing Course gratefully acknowledges scholarship assistance from Chronicle Books; Simon & Schuster, through the Carolyn Kroll Reidy Scholarship; Ecco, Dan Halpern, and Cynthia D'Aprix Sweeney, through the D'Aprix Sweeney Family Fellowship; Oxford University Press; and the Women's Media Group.